How To Organise a Virtual Dance Party on Zoom

 It was intimate.
 We could see each other well.
 I picked songs I know she loves and that we’ve danced together in the past.
 I didn't want to think about how long it would be till I could dance with her in person so I focused on the present instead.
 I laughed when she started swinging her scarf around, dancing to “You Sexy Thing” and I pretended to hold her hand and make her turn from the screen.

-In these difficult times, it’s essential to find creative ways to look after our loved ones from a distance.
+In these difficult times of social isolation, it’s essential to find creative ways to stay connected from a distance.
 Those who are self-isolating alone are the ones who need our attention the most.
 The mini private dance party with my mum was such a special moment.
 I want to keep creating these special moments and I’d like to encourage you to do the same.
-Reach out to your friends, family and loved ones and organise a virtual party with them on zoom.
+Reach out to your friends, family and loved ones and organise an online party with them on zoom.

 Decide if you want a free or a pro account.
 A free account gives you all the essential features for dance party, but has a 40 minute cut off time for each meeting you schedule.
 You could schedule a few meetings back to back if you're tight on cash.
 A pro account is £11.99 a month and there's no minimum commitment.
 If you share it with friends it's an affordable and worthwhile investment.
 A pro account has no time limit and offers additional features like user management.
 If your party is small, a free account will be more than enough.
 If your party has more than 20 people I recommend the pro account; you’ll want to be able to manage users more.
 Full pro/free feature comparison here. https://zoom.us/pricing